Miss USA 2018

 Miss USA 2018 was the 67th Miss USA pageant.
 It was held on May 21, 2018 at the Hirsch Memorial Coliseum in Shreveport, Louisiana.
+The pageant was held at the same venue that was used for Miss USA 1997.

+Kára McCullough of District of Columbia crowned her successor Sarah Rose Summers of Nebraska at the end of the event, becoming the first woman from her state to win the title.
+Summers represented the United States at the Miss Universe 2018 pageant on December 17, 2018 in Bangkok, and placed in the Top 20.

 Nick Lachey and Vanessa Lachey hosted for the first time, while Carson Kressley and Lu Sierra served as commentators and was broadcast on Fox for the third consecutive year.
 Additionally, it featured performances by 98 Degrees and Lee Brice.
-Kára McCullough of District of Columbia crowned her successor Sarah Rose Summers of Nebraska at the end of the event, becoming the first woman from her state to win the title.
-Summers represented the United States at the Miss Universe 2018 pageant on December 17, 2018 in Bangkok, and placed in the Top 20.

-The pageant was held at the same venue that was used for Miss USA 1997.

 For the first time, the Miss Teen USA 2018 pageant was held concurrently, with the finals of the Teen competition being held just prior to the Miss USA competition.